schneider7/GitHooks/README.md

   mount GitHooks::Engine, at: "/git_hooks"
 ```

-This creates a `POST` route to handle the webhooks at the specified point, e.g. `/git_hooks/pullrequests`.
+Via the engine, this creates a `POST` route to handle the webhooks at `/git_hooks/pullrequests`.
+(As an illustration that might help -- if you were to mount the engine at `/`, the webhooks would be handled at `/pullrequests` instead.)

 Now set up an outgoing webhook request from GitHub: